akuklev/algebraic-theories/depgrammar.md

 In the following we'll start with a broad generalisation of algebraic theories and restrict it step-by-step while refining its semantics at the same time.

-<h2>§ Essentially Algebraic Theories</h2>
+<h2>§ Algebraic Theories: An exposition</h2>
 {TODO: Exposition}
+{Categorical semantics:
+1. Description = Finite presentation of an FPCat
+2. Syntactic model = This FPCat
+3. Models = Product-preserving Functors from this FPCat
+4. Homomorphisms = Natural transformations between that functors
+5. We have a category of models and homomorphisms, the syntactic model is it's canonical initial object.
+6. Say a word that this category comes with a tensor product and proarrows}

+{HoTT semantics:
+1. Initial model given by a closed inductive type family.
+2. Models are (non-dependent set-level) elimination motives: a coinductive type family.
+3. Isomorphisms given by equality.
+4. Say a word about how to define homomorphisms, tensor product and proarrows.
+}

+<h3>§§ Essentially Algebraic Theories</h3>
+{TODO: Exposition}
+{Categorical semantics: Same as algebraic, but categories with finite limits and lex functors.}

+<h2>§ Novel Variations</h2>

-<h2>§ Algebraic Theories with Index Sorts</h2>
+<h3>§§ Algebraic Theories with Index Sorts</h3>
 Algebraic theories with index sorts are a special case of EATs, where some sorts are marked as index sorts and there is an additional kind of formation rules: formation rules of “canonical forms” written with `term ↪ T` instead of `term : T` below the rule.
 Canonical forms have to map from and into index sorts only.

-The only conditions allowed in algebraic theories with index sorts are of the form `t = c` where `t` is a (noncanonical) term of index type and `c` is a canonical form of the same type.
+The only conditions allowed in algebraic theories with index sorts are of the form `t = c` where `t` is a (non-canonical) term of index type and `c` is a canonical form of the same type.
 All equational rules in index sorts also must be of this form.
 Every (noncanonical) formation rule into an index sort must come with a number of equational rules allowing to unambiguously find an equal a canonical form for a term whenever arguments of canonical form are substituted.
 These rules are called computation rules.
 No other equational rules in index sorts are allowed.
 In particular, index sorts with no canonical forms have to be free (no equations allowed).

-Here is an example:
+<figure><b>Fig. 3: Index sort of natural numbers with addition.</b>
 <pre>```
                             n : Nat
 —————————    ——————————    —————————